KTRayudu/IPD/work/forge/llm/IPD-LLM-Agents3/README.md

 # IPD-LLM-Agents3

-A three-agent N-player Iterated Prisoner's Dilemma simulation using open-source Large Language Model agents.
-Three LLMs from different model families — Llama3-8B, Gemma2-9B, and Mistral-7B — play a repeated cooperation game across multiple episodes, produce natural language reasoning for every decision, write strategic reflections between episodes, and have all results stored in a PostgreSQL database for analysis.
+A three-agent Iterated Prisoner's Dilemma simulation using open-source Large Language Model agents.
+Three LLMs from different model families Llama3-8B, Gemma2-9B, and Mistral-7B  play a repeated cooperation game across multiple episodes, produce natural language reasoning for every decision, write strategic reflections between episodes, and have all results stored in a PostgreSQL database for analysis.

-This project extends IPD-LLM-Agents2 (two-agent) to three agents and three model families.
-It was conducted as a Practicum II research study at Regis University.
+This project extends IPD-LLM-Agents2 (two-agent) to three agents

 ---